4d/docs/docs/Concepts/error-handling.md

 (*) 4D automatically maintains a number of variables called **system variables**, meeting different needs.
 See the *4D Language Reference manual*.

 - the `GET LAST ERROR STACK` command that returns information about the current stack of errors of the 4D application.
+- the `Get call chain` command that returns a collection of objects describing each step of the method call chain within the current process.

 #### Example